Memory Gym: Towards Endless Tasks to Benchmark Memory Capabilities of Agents: Transformer-XL Baseline

-In our experiments, we utilize the popular Deep Reinforcement Learning (DRL) algorithm Proximal Policy Optimization (PPO) \citep{Schulman2017}.
-By default, PPO lacks a built-in mechanism to enable the ability of memory.
-To overcome this limitation, either recurrent neural networks (RNN) or self-attention mechanisms (i.e. transformer) are potential solutions.
+In our experiments, we employ the widely-recognized Deep Reinforcement Learning (DRL) algorithm Proximal Policy Optimization (PPO) \citep{Schulman2017}.
+To add memory abilities to PPO, either recurrent neural networks (RNN) or attention mechanisms (i.e. transformer) are potential solutions.
 Prior works have extensively demonstrated the effectiveness of leveraging RNNs, such as Long Short-Term Memory (LSTM) \citep{Hochreiter1997LSTM} and Gated Recurrent Unit (GRU) \citep{Cho2014GRU}, within the realm of DRL \citep{mnih2016a3c, Esepholt2018IMPALA, huang2022ppo}.
-This also applies to previous studies employing transformers, like Gated Transformer-XL (GTrXL) \citep{parisotto2020} and Hierarchical Chunk Attention Memory (HCAM) \citep{Lampinen2021htmBallet}.
-Adopting these memory mechanisms is not trivially plug-and-play.
-They entail an increase in implementation complexity due to gathering more data, processing sequential data, and extending model interfaces.
-This may lead to a higher risk of errors and an undesired memory overhead in terms of hardware memory usage.
-To make these baselines more accessible to the community, we contribute two easy-to-follow baseline implementations of recurrent neural networks and Transformer-XL (TrXL) \citep{Dai2019TrXL} in PPO.
-It is worth noting that there is a dearth of readily available and accessible transformer-based DRL implementations.
-Therefore, our realization of TrXL plus PPO is especially valuable in this context.
-In the following subsections, we provide an overview of the actor-critic model architecture that additionally leverages an auxiliary observation reconstruction loss.
-Finally, we will delve into the recurrent PPO and transformer-based PPO baselines.
+This also applies to previous studies employing transformers, as Gated Transformer-XL (GTrXL) \citep{parisotto2020} and Hierarchical Chunk Attention Memory (HCAM) \citep{Lampinen2021htmBallet}.
+However, integrating these memory-enhancing techniques into DRL algorithms is not straightforward, particularly due to unavailable transformer-based DRL implementations.
+To bridge this gap, we contribute an easy-to-follow baseline implementation of Transformer-XL (TrXL) \citep{Dai2019TrXL} in PPO.
+Before delving into the transformer-based PPO baseline, we describe the actor-critic model architecture and the losses used during training.